 Some farms receive an Agricultural Tax Assessment: These are active farmlands that participate in and receive special land assessments through the assessment program established in New York State Agricultural and Markets Law 25-aa.
 These special assessments are based on criteria established in State Law and applied by the Town Assessor, and are determined by crop production, soils, and acreage of farmland.
 This is a voluntary program designed to reduce (but not eliminate) a farmland owner's property tax liability.
+Land generally must consist of seven or more acres that were used in the preceding two years for the production for sale of crops, livestock, or livestock products.
+The annual gross sales of agricultural products generally must average \$10,000 or more for the preceding two years.
+If an agricultural enterprise is less than seven acres, it may quality if average annual gross sales equal \$50,000 or more assessment is converted to non-farm use.
+If farmland that has received an agricultural assessment is converted to a nonagricultural use (within five years of last receiving an agricultural assessment if located in an agricultural district and within eight years if located outside an agricultural district), a payment to recapture the taxes forgone for converting such land will be imposed.
+A payment for conversion will be equal to five times the taxes saved in the most recent year that the land received an agricultural assessment.
+In addition, interest of 6 percent per year compounded annually will be added to the payment amount for each year that the land received an agricultural assessment and the agricultural assessment and determines the tax savings attributable to the converted portion.
+The payment for conversion of the parcel is then computed.
+Whenever a conversion occurs, the landowner shall notify the assessor within 90 days.
+Failure to notify may result in a penalty of two times the payments owed to a maximum of \$1,000.

-Lands having an agricultural assessment are generally considered to be committed to staying in agriculture because there are penalty fees to pay when active farmland that has received an ag assessment is converted to non-farm use.
+Lands having an agricultural assessment are generally considered to be committed to staying in agriculture because there are penalty fees to pay when active farmland that has received an ag

 The other kind of tax incentive is New York's 480-a program, designed to promote maintenance of forested areas through best management forestry practices.
-258 parcels in Guilderland on 5,749.70 acres receive an agricultural assessment or a 480-a assessment.
+As of May 2025 there are 76258 parcels in Guilderland on 5,749.70 acres receivinge an agricultural assessment or a 480-a exemptionassessment.